Student in front of a red sign

 Is a National Scholarship Right for Me?

-• Clarity about your values, interests, and aspirations
+• Clarity about your purpose and goals

 • Mentorship from faculty and advisors